marios-zindilis/zindilis.com/about/index.md

 Previously, the blog part of the site was the awesome WordPress, and the docs part was the very readable, very usable and very frustrating to hack MediaWiki.
-Having spent hours and hours checking out the code of the two, I concluded that A. WordPress is poetry, and B. it's a miracle that MediaWiki even works.
+Having spent hours and hours checking out the code of the two, I concluded that A. WordPress is poetry, and B. it is a miracle that MediaWiki even works.

 ### Appearance ###